 - Brown Paper Bags

 - EMPTY Aerosol Cans

 Currently, Republic Services contracts with Alpine Waste to provide the Altogether Recycling Program on the Mines campus.
 To see written guidelines for recycling with Alpine waste, see their In-Depth Altogether Recycling Program flyer.

-- Food Items (or anything contaminated with food)
+- Food Items (some contaminated items are acceptable)

 - Plastic Bags